 Plants in museum collections are usually in the form of herbarium sheets.
 To make a herbarium sheet the first step is to place the fresh plants on sheets of absorbent paper.
 Next they are put into a press and left to dry.
 The pressed plant is then attached to a sheet of card or stiff paper.
 Glue is sometimes used.
 But it is better to sew on bulkier specimens or use strips of paper for fix the stems in place.
 The specimen’s collection location, date, altitude, etc. is also recorded on the sheet.

 Because they are preserved this way they often don’t look much like the living plant.
 But details of their shape and form are preserved and can still be studied after hundreds of years.

 Herbarium sheets are particularly prone to attack by museum pests.
-Silverfish are attracted to the paper the plant is mounted on, the label and the adhesives used to attach the plant to the paper.
-Booklice are also common, unwanted visitors to these collections as they will feed on any mould growths and spores that are on the sheet or the plant.
-In doing so silverfish and booklice can destroy the data that accompnaies the specimen and cause serious damage to the specimen itself.
+Silverfish feed on the paper and the adhesives.
+Booklice are also common, unwelcome visitors to these collections that feed on any mould growths and spores on the sheet or the plant.
+In doing so silverfish and booklice can destroy the data that accompanies the specimen and cause serious damage to the specimen itself.

 In the past chemicals such as mercuric chloride, napthalene and arsenic have been used to kill or deter these pests.
-However, these chemicals are also harmful to humans and are banned today.
-As a result curators must be vigilant and make regular checks on the collection so that action can be taken if any pests are found.
+Today these chemicals are forbidden because they are harmful to humans.
+So curators must be vigilant and make regular checks on the collection.